Toshihiro Kennoki: Career

+1952 he was reappointed vice minister of Education, before resigning to run in the 1953 House of Councillors election.

-Kennoki joined the House of Councilors in 1953 with the goal of promoting education reform within the LDP.
+Kennoki was elected to the House of Councilors in 1953 with the goal of promoting education reform within the LDP.
 He was among a wave of more progressively-minded members of the National Diet, along with later Minister of Education Michita Sakata, that wanted to prioritize "policy over politics" when it came to education.